wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 - `chain`  ++"u16"++ - chain the action is targeting, 0 = all chains
 - `args`  ++"..."++ - arguments to the action

-Here is an example message containing a governance action triggering a code upgrade to the Solana core contract.
+Below is an example message containing a governance action triggering a code upgrade to the Solana core contract.
 The module field here is a right-aligned encoding of the ASCII "Core", represented as a 32-byte hex string.

 ```js
 --8<-- 'code/learn/infrastructure/VAAs/snippet-2.js'